 Scottish Rugby’s Discipline Rules and Standards

 Scottish Rugby has adopted the World Rugby Regulations within its own Disciplinary Rules.
 These Disciplinary Rules support our objective of ensuring that justice is obtained through our disciplinary proceedings, and that decisions are made in a fair, consistent, independent and timely manner.

 World Rugby has also issued a Code of Conduct which Scottish Rugby is bound to monitor and enforce.
-This code of conduct has been incorporated in the Scottish Rugby Code of Conduct.
+This code of conduct has been incorporated in the Scottish Rugby Code of Conduct for the Game.

 All clubs, players and other persons connected to the game are required to comply with the Code of Conduct and the Disciplinary Rules.